-- Create an engagement process where Indigenous Peoples engaged were able to meaningfully contribute to the ISRW; - Have an opportunity to learn about and explore the issue of the long-term management of radioactive waste; - Create dialogue and direct relationship with the NWMO; - Discuss issues and strategic decisions associated with radioactive waste through multiple perspectives and worldviews.
+- Create an engagement process where Indigenous participants engaged were able to meaningfully contribute to the ISRW and broader conversations on environment; - Have an opportunity to learn about and explore the issue of the long-term management of radioactive waste; - Create/continue dialogue and direct relationship with the NWMO; - Discuss issues and strategic decisions associated with radioactive waste through multiple perspectives and worldviews; and - Share and discuss the recommendations made in the NWMO's Draft ISRW Report (only after the publications of the DRAFT ISRW report).

-The Indigenous engagement sessions included presentations and questions with Karine Glenn, Strategic Project Director at the NWMO.
-Some additional engagements also included NWMO staff members who presented on internal programs and policies - Indigenous Relations & Strategic Programs, Indigenous Relations & Reconciliation, and Adaptive Phase Management.
-In relation to the ISRW, participants watched informational videos, were invited to participate in an open survey, and some were provided with links to reading packages including NWMO's Report on Technical Options Layperson's Summary.
+The Indigenous engagement sessions included presentations and questions with the NWMO's Strategic Project Director.
+Additionally, some engagements included NWMO staff members who presented on internal programs and policies - Indigenous Relations & Strategic Programs, Indigenous Relations & Reconciliation, and Canada's long-term plan for used nuclear fuel.
+In relation to the ISRW, participants watched informational videos, were invited to participate in an open survey, and some were provided with links to reading packages including the NWMO's Report on Technical Options Layperson's Summary.

-Some of our Indigenous engagement sessions were opened and closed by Indigenous Elders, who offered a prayer and remarks sharing traditional teachings.
+The engagement sessions were opened and closed by Indigenous Elders or community representatives, who offered a prayer and remarks sharing traditional teachings.
 The NWMO's approach emphasized and encouraged an exchange of perspectives based on the participants' individual lived experiences and worldviews.
-This approach created a safe space for participants and reflected the importance of centering relationships, a value that is internal and integral to trust and partnerships.
+This approach was intended to create a safe space for participants and reflected the importance of centering relationships.